chrismainey/fitting_wiggly_data/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Why mgcv is awesome
+# Fitting Wiggly Data - Using Generalised Additive Models (GAMs) to smooth data

 <!-- badges: start -->
 <!-- badges: end -->

-This is a quick repo for my lightning talk at BirminghamR on 21st January 2020.
+This is a repository for my talk to NHSE Analytical Academy 20/09/2022 and NHS-R Community Conference 2022 on the pitfalls of using linear assumptions and why a bit of flexibility is often helpful.
+How to fit ‘wiggly’ data using GAMs.